Philippus229/Fractal-Thing/README.md

-# Fractal-Thing
+# Fractal Thing
-A small python script for visualizing different fractals
+A small python script for displaying different fractals